Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 To ensure that another offer, which financially benefits them, faces no competition.

-This real estate agent trick usually indicates one of two scenarios:
+This trick usually indicates one of two scenarios:

 1. The agent has received an offer from their own buyer.